carpit680/10xCode/README.md

 # _Containered ROS2 Development Environment_

+Credits to [tatsuyai713](https://github.com/tatsuyai713/Development-Container-for-ROS2-on-Arm64-Mac) It gave me a good starting point.

+These steps will guide you through setting up and using a ROS 2 Docker container on your x86-64 or arm64-based Ubuntu or Mac device, including desktop access through RDP or passthrough if using vscode dev-containers.

 ## Method1: Dev Container in vscode with GUI passthrough (Tested on x86-64 Ubuntu 22.04)
 This sets up ROS2 Dev Container with Rviz2, Ignition Gazebo, Moveit2, Nav2, SLAM Toolbox and other dependencies.